pfnet-research/pfhedge/.github/CONTRIBUTING.md

 4. After the release pull request was merged to main branch, pypi release and release page is automatically uploaded.
     - please do not remove release branch by yourself.
 Github action will delete it after the procedures are completed.

-Note: dev branch is no longer used for development.
+Note: dev/develop branch is no longer used for development.
 Please make pull request directly into main branch.